api3dao/old-api3-docs/docs/airnode/v0.3/grp-providers/tutorial/quick-deploy-aws/README.md

 ### HTTP Gateway

-Looking at the config.json shows that the HTTP Gateway was activated for our Airnode.
-Furthermore the endpoint for `/coins/{id}` is set to be testable, see `endpoints[0]`.
+Looking at the config.json shows that the HTTP Gateway was activated for the Airnode.
+Furthermore the endpoint with a `path` of `/simple/price` is set to be testable, see `endpoints[0]`.
 While the Airnode is enabled for the gateway, each individual endpoint must be marked as `testable` to allow access.

 ```json
 "nodeSettings": {